ls-cwi/heinz/README.md

     cp _release/libOGDF.a ~/ogdf/lib/
     cp -R ogdf ~/ogdf/include/

 You can remove the OGDF sources now, i.e., `rm -rf OGDF`.

 Next, Heinz can be compiled:

+    mkdir build
+    cd build
+    cmake ..
+    make

 In case auto-detection of LEMON or CPLEX fails, do

     cmake \